 Creating a successful training and development strategy

-To be sure, it’s a complicated process that requires collaboration between the business and HR departments, involves multiple people at various positions and ranks, outsourcing, SME consultation, and so on.
-Then, what are the features of the successful L&D strategy?
+To be sure, it’s a complicated process that requires collaboration between the business and Human-resources departments, involves multiple people at various positions and ranks, outsourcing, SME consultation, and so on.
+Then, what are the features of the successful human resource development strategy?
 I quickly answer – it must be efficient and effective.
-Here are some tips on how to build a sturdy, adaptable and efficient training plan for employees across all ranks.
+Here are some tips on how to build a sturdy, adaptable and efficient training plan for a new employee across all ranks.

 Document your training and development strategy